- Original Translation

 To hear my weeping heart,

-He’s therefore taken mercy on my soul.
+He’s therefore taken mercy on my sad soul.

-Against the sinful pain,
+Of the sinful pain,

 Which through the times so many mortals bore,

-And which I must deplore
+And which I must now deplore

 As they falsely impart

-The name of virtuousness found in her with Grace,
+The name of virtuousness found in her with grace,

 Who does happily embrace

-Thus I am sure if I defend her well,
+Thus, I'm certain that if I defend her well,

-If through my speech her defense is rightly done,
+If her defense is rightly done,

-Hoping to see the day
+Hoping for the day

 When they will go and join the spirits blessed,